Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

     The `requirements` block is used to specify the requirements the TOE has to satisfy.
     Each `requirement` listed here has a name and can be checked by automatically running a query, a manual assessment, or a combination of both.
-    The manual assessment is specified by using the `byManualAssessment` function which requires a unique identifier as a parameter.
+    The manual assessment is specified by using the `manualAssessmentOf` function which requires a unique identifier as a parameter.
     The documentation of the check itself is not specified here but in another file.
     The automatic assessment is specified by using the `byQuery` function runs a check on the `TranslationResult` and must return a `QueryTree<Boolean>` object.
-    ```kotlin
+    ```kotlin title="The requirements description in project.codyze.kts"
     requirements {
         // Each of the requirements has a name which is passed by the mandatory parameter.
             requirement("Is Security Target Correctly specified") {
                 // The requirement is composed by exactly one statement.
-                // In this case, we have to assess manually, if the requirement is satisfied, what is done by the `byManualAssessment` function.
+                // In this case, we have to assess manually, if the requirement is satisfied, what is done by the `manualAssessmentOf` function.
                 // This function must be configured with a unique identifier of the check to be performed.
-                byManualAssessment("SEC-TARGET")
+                manualAssessmentOf("SEC-TARGET")
             }

-            requirement("Good Encryption") {
+            requirement("Good Encryption") { result ->
-                // This requirement is checked fully automatically by the query specified in the `byQuery` function.
+                // This requirement is checked fully automatically by the query.
-                // The lambda receives the translation result as a parameter and must return a `QueryTree<Boolean>` object.
+                // The lambda receives the translation result as a parameter and must return a `Decision` object.
-                // It uses the two helper functions `goodCryptoFunc` and `goodArgumentSize` which are part of the catalogue.
+                // It uses the two helper functions `goodCryptoFunc` and `goodArgumentSize` which are part of the catalogue and return a `QueryTree<Boolean>` object.
-                byQuery { result -> goodCryptoFunc(result) and goodArgumentSize(result) }
+                // The `decide` function is called on the `QueryTree<Boolean>` object to get the final `Decision` object by assessing the acceptance of assumptions.
+                goodCryptoFunc(result).decide() and goodArgumentSize(result).decide()
             }

-             requirement("Hybrid check") {
+             requirement("Hybrid check") { result ->
                 // This requirement is checked by a hybrid approach.
 The first part is checked by the query specified in the `byQuery` function.
-                // The second part is checked manually by the `byManualAssessment` function.
+                // The second part is checked manually by the `manualAssessmentOf` function.
-                // Both parts are combined by the `and` operator which returns a QueryTree<Boolean>.
+                // Both parts are combined by the `and` operator which returns a Decision object.
-                byQuery { result -> query(result) } and  byManualAssessment("HYBRID")
+                query(result).decide() and manualAssessmentOf("HYBRID")
              }
         }
     ```